UWC2-PYTHON/ProgrammingInPython/source/exercises/mailroom/mailroom_with_comprehensions.rst

 .. code-block:: python

     new_list = []
     for item in old_list:
         new_list.append(do_something_to(item))

 Then you have a candidate for a comprehension.

-In your version of mailroom -- there may not be any such constructs -- that's OK, don't use a comprehension unless it cleans up your code.
+In your version of mailroom there may not be any such constructs.
+That's OK.
+Don't use a comprehension unless it cleans up your code.